logaretm/vee-validate/docs/guide/basics.md

 </ValidationProvider>
 ```

-So far we only rendered the slot without any validation of any kind, the next section will walk you through adding validation rules and executing them.
+So far you only rendered the slot without any validation of any kind, the next section will walk you through adding validation rules and executing them.

 ## Adding Rules